kodie/apache-module-manager/readme.md

  - [ ] Allow for multiple modules to be enabled/disabled at the same time
  - [ ] Automated Apache config file backups
  - [ ] Implement module so that AMM can be used by other packages
+ - [ ] Implement `add` and `remove` commands to add/remove LoadModule lines from config

+## Frequently Asked Questions

+### Doesn't a2enmod/a2dismod do the same thing?

+Currently, yes.
+I built this before I knew that a2enmod/a2dismod could be installed on macOS.
+However, AMM has a nicer interface and I would like to extend the functionality of it in the near future.

+### Don't you mean httpd instead of Apache?

+Yes, however [plenty of people refer to it as Apache](https://askubuntu.com/a/600902) and you know what I'm talking about.

 ## License
 MIT.
 See the [license.md file](license.md) for more info.